Oenothera villosa ssp. villosa

 Bloom Period: June to September.

-Fruit: Narrowly lanceolate-cylindrical, hairy capsules, 3/4 to 1-3/8 inches long and less than 1/4-inch wide.
+Fruit: Narrowly lanceolate-cylindrical, hairy capsules, 3/4 to 1-3/8 inches long and less than 1/4-inch wide; distance between nodes about equal or less than the length of the capsules.

 References: "Flora of Colorado" by Jennifer Ackerfield, SEINet and E-Flora BC.